Flomentum-Solutions/capacitor-health-extended/README.md

 **Returns:** <code>Promise&lt;<a href="#queryaggregatedresponse">QueryAggregatedResponse</a>&gt;</code>

 - Blood-pressure aggregates return the systolic average in `value` plus `systolic`, `diastolic`, and `unit`.
-- On iOS `total-calories` is derived as active + basal energy (Android uses Health Connect's total calories when available).
+- `total-calories` is derived as active + basal energy on both iOS and Android for latest samples, aggregated queries, and workouts.
+We fall back to the platform's total‑calories metric (or active calories) when basal data isn't available or permission is missing.
+Request both `READ_ACTIVE_CALORIES` and `READ_BASAL_CALORIES` for full totals.
 - Weight/height aggregation returns the latest sample per day (no averaging).
 - Android aggregation currently supports daily buckets; unsupported buckets will be rejected.
 - Android `distance-cycling` aggregates distance recorded during biking exercise sessions (requires distance + workouts permissions).